eddytruyen/heterogenous-scaling-in-k8s/README.md

 To display graphite metrics on Grafana dashboard, log into the dashboard and [add graphite as data source](https://grafana.com/docs/grafana/latest/features/datasources/graphite/).
 Just replace localhost with the ClusterIP of the graphite service, and select the Proxy mechanism.
 ![AddingGraphiteAsDataSource](images/graphite.png)

+Then you have to import the Carbon Graphite daskboard by clicking on the Import dashboard button.

 This deployment does not implement any persistance mechanism, so all data is going to be lost on cluster failure.
 [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) can be used to avoid this (see charts/graphite/templates/volume.yaml)